Lavender Documentation¶

 The vendor compatibility layers let you migrate existing code with a one-line host change.
 The Lavender API is the primary protocol — it exposes the full feature set and is the recommended starting point for new integrations.

-The primary API — extended Greeks through third order, field groups, term structure support, 12 filters, and 4 output formats including browser-rendered HTML.
+The primary API — extended Greeks through third order, field groups, term structure support, filters for strike / DTE / delta / moneyness, sort and limit, and four output formats including browser-rendered HTML.

 Sign conventions, units, and the extended Greeks (second and third order) available through Lavender.